Mandaris-LLC/react-native-navigation-full-circle/README.md

       screen: 'example.SecondSideMenu' // unique ID registered with Navigation.registerScreen
     }
   },
+  passProps: {}, // simple serializable object that will pass as props to all top screens (optional)
   animationType: 'slide-down' // optional, add transition animation to root change: 'none', 'slide-down', 'fade' });
 ```